 SERVICES

 Early Intervention services are provided by Connecticut licensed or certified professionals as well as supervised trained paraprofessionals.
 The most commonly delivered services include: speech language pathology, special education teaching, physical therapy, occupational therapy, assistive technology devices and services, nutrition, social work assistance, and family support.
 Interpretation is provided as needed.
-Limited bilingual Spanish services are available.
+Bilingual Spanish services are available.

 AFTER BIRTH TO THREE